CA-DevTest/SV4dotNet/README.md

     2. SV.config

-    3. BlazeVSE.config

-    4. Log4net.config
+    3. Log4net.config

 3. Install the following dependencies (you can download them via the nuget manager that is part of MS Visual Studio).
 You would need to work closely with your SCM team/dev management to make sure that you download and install the following packages:

     1. Authenticated Encryption 2.0.0